← Back to Blog

 What is Claude Cowork?.

 Claude Cowork is the broader product that Claude for Excel sits within.
 Cowork is Anthropic's agentic system for knowledge work: it runs on your desktop, connects to local files and applications, and completes multi-step tasks from start to finish.
-Excel is one of many things it can work with alongside Word, PowerPoint, Slack, Chrome, and your local file system.
+Excel is one of many things it can work with.
+You describe the outcome, Claude figures out how to get there.

-The difference between Cowork and regular Claude chat: in chat, Claude responds to messages but cannot touch your files directly.
+The difference between Cowork and regular Claude chat: in chat, Claude responds to messages but can't touch your files.
 In Cowork, Claude has permission to read, edit, and create files in folders you specify.
-The Claude for Excel add-in brings that same file-access model directly into your spreadsheet, as a focused single-app integration.
+The Claude for Excel add-in brings that same file-access model directly into your spreadsheet.

 How does Claude for Excel work?.